junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Something is always wrong, as they often say, with them being Winchesters.
 But this feels... not really *wrong* wrong, but *off*.

 "I don't know how to tell you, Sammy, it's like my hair is in the wrong direction, or... or spider sense gets triggered or something."
-Dean is a bit irritated, hands flying everywhere trying vainly to compensate for the lack of accurate words.
+Dean is a bit irritated, hands flying everywhere, trying vainly to compensate for the lack of accurate words.
 "My gut says so, okay?
 And I know better than ignoring a hunter's instinct.
-Something is definitely off but I don't know what.
+Something is definitely off, but I don't know what.
 It's like forgetting a dream you just had two seconds ago."

-Sam presses his palms on the forehead.
+Sam presses his palms on his forehead.
 They shouldn't have this conversation before they even have their first cup of coffee of the day.
 And this definitely shouldn't be how the second day after saving the universe starts.
 But here they are.

 "Your gut telling you anything else?
 A bit more details?"
 Sam lets his fingers handle the coffee machine in autopilot mode, presses the power button after putting in everything, and turns back to face his brother.
 "Heaven?
 Hell?
 Up?
 Down?
 From anywhere?
 Anyone we can call?"